Optometry Billing & Coding: 2025 Year in Review + 2026 Updates

 Place of Service Updates

-Starting January 1, 2024, practices must now use new place of service codes for telehealth:
+As of January 1, 2024, practices must now use new place of service codes for telehealth:

 - POS 02 for telehealth provided outside the patient’s home (facility rate).